Anil Yashwant Tipnis: Career

 Tipnis was commissioned as a fighter pilot on 28 May 1960.
 He spent his initial years as an operational pilot in several front line fighter squadrons.

 During the Indo-Pakistani War of 1965, Tipnis served with The First Supersonics, the 28 Squadron.

 After the war, Tipnis was deputed to Iraq as a Pilot Attack Instructor (PAI).

 Tipnis qualified as a Fighter Combat Leader at the Tactics and Air Combat Development Establishment (TACDE) in 1973.

-After attending the Staff College course at the Defence Services Staff College, Wellington, Wing Commander Tipnis took command of 23 Squadron quipped with Mig 21 Bison.
+After attending the Staff College course at the Defence Services Staff College, Wellington, Wing Commander Tipnis took command of 23 Squadron equipped with Mig 21 Bison.
 After this stint, Tipnis was also short-listed (one among four) for the Interkosmos space program.

 As an Air Commodore, Tipnis commanded Air Force Station Gwalior which was equipped with Mirage 2000.

 He attended the Defence Studies Course at National Defence College in 1989.
 On promotion to Two-star rank, AVM Tipnis was appointed Assistant Chief of the Air Staff (Inspection) at Air HQ.
 He later took over as Air Officer Commanding (AOC) J & K Area.

 As an Air Marshal, Tipnis served as Senior Air Staff Officer (SASO) of Eastern Air Command and of Western Air Command.
-He later served as the Air Officer Commanding-in-Chief of the Western Air Command from Aug 1995 to March 1997.
+He later served as the Air Officer Commanding-in-Chief of the Western Air Command from August 1995 to March 1997.

 Tipnis then moved to Air HQ and served as the Vice Chief of the Air Staff before taking over as the 18th Chief of the Air Staff.